NA-Snyder/mycode/README.md

 Learning to track my code
 # mycode (Python class)

 This repo is for classroom learning.
+Wanting to learn hwo to version control projects with git.

 ## Getting Started